• Menu

 North America is definitely the land of plenty.
-Shopping is still a national pastime despite the recession—like I wrote in unpleasant realities of American life, consuming and buying are seen as something very positive that helps the economy.
+Shopping is still a national pastime despite the recession—like I wrote in the unpleasant realities of American life, consuming and buying are seen as something very positive that helps the economy.
 The more, the better: not spending money is almost a sin here.

 Unlike in France, the customer is king in North America.
 This means that businesses take customer service seriously and everything is made to make your life easier—long opening hours, generous return policies, customer help desk, toll-free numbers… Unfortunately, there are also a few scams going around.